ChristopherPorco/FamilyGiftExchange/README.md

 5. Open "next_givers.csv" for the new list of families and their giftees!

 ## Questions, Comments, or Suggestions
-If you have any questions, comments, or suggestions about this script, please get in touch with me at porcochristopher@gmail.com or make a pull request,
+If you have any questions, comments, or suggestions about this script, please get in touch with me at porcochristopher@gmail.com or make a pull request